zrthomas/pdf2png/README.md

 Install:
 npm install pdf2png

+This is fork another project, that can convert many-page .pdf file.

 This project uses ghostscript, but there's no need to install it (if you use windows).
 If you want the module to use a local installation of ghostscript, set the option useLocalGhostscript true.